Home > Docs > Implementing Google Consent Mode v2

 1. Consent Status Detection: When a user visits a website, the website’s consent management platform (CMP) determines the user’s consent status regarding cookies, including Google’s tracking and analytics cookies.

 2. Google Analytics Initialization: Based on the consent status, the website initializes Google Analytics with specific configuration settings.
-If the user has given consent, Google Analytics operates as usual, collecting data for analysis.
-If the user has not given consent, Google Analytics is configured to work in a restricted mode.
+If the user consents, Google Analytics operates as usual, collecting data for analysis.
+If the user has not consented, Google Analytics is configured to work in a restricted mode.

 3. Restricted Mode: In restricted mode, Google Consent Mode instructs Google Analytics to limit data collection and processing.
 This may involve: